gridap/GSoC/2021/ideas-list.md

 # ⚡ Important information for interested students  ⚡
 - Read the [get started page of GSoC2021](https://summerofcode.withgoogle.com/get-started/)
 - Remember that Gridap participates in GSoC2021 via the [NumFOCUS umbrella](https://summerofcode.withgoogle.com/organizations/5765643267211264/)
 - Read this ideas page carefully
 - Think on how you can contribute to the Gridap project based on this ideas page, your expertise, and your interests
 - Contact us before applying via our [Gitter chat](https://gitter.im/Gridap-jl/community) to find a suitable topic for your proposal
+- Ask any questions you have on the application process [on this issue](https://github.com/gridap/GSoC/issues/2)

 # Gridap.jl